-I had Glaucoma.
+I had glaucoma.
 My eye doctor did a special procedure that basically cured it.
-There are many different types of Glaucoma and this procedure can't be used for all of them.
-Mine was known as Pigmentary Glaucoma and I was a good candidate for the procedure.
+There are many different types of glaucoma, and this particular procedure can't be used for all of them.
+The type I had is known as pigmentary glaucoma, and I was a good candidate for the procedure.

 What you'll get from this article:

-- I’ll start by describing what led up to the diagnoses and what was done at first.
+- I’ll start by describing what led up to the diagnosis, and what was done at first.

 - Then I’ll explain how my ophthalmologist later used a special laser procedure to get my glaucoma under control without the need for eye drops.

 - Finally I’ll tell you about my post-laser period and how I’m doing now.

 I’m not talking about LASIK (Laser Refractive Surgery).
 That’s a different procedure used for correcting near-sighted or far-sighted vision.
-The procedure I had done is called Laser Iridotomy, to control the high pressure caused by glaucoma.
+The procedure I had is called laser iridotomy, and it is used to control the high pressure caused by glaucoma.

 My Experience with Temporary Loss of Sight

 I had complained to my ophthalmologist from time to time about pain in my eyes.
 However, he never diagnosed glaucoma because my pressure was normal every time he checked it.

 This can be very misleading because, as I found out later, my pressure spiked randomly.
 My doctor explained to me that some people have that situation, where the pressure spikes high and then goes back to normal.